doerodney/prototype/c/matrix/README.md

+# Description
+This implements code that solves N-dimensional sets of simultaneous equations, using the traditional AX=B model.
+It uses Cramer's Rule to implement the solutions.
+As a side benefit, since Cramer's Rule uses matrix determinants, this code exposes a function to get the determinant of an NxN matrix.

+This code was used as a test platform for me to learn CMake.
+This implements build and unit test execution by CMake.

-# How to build
+## How to Build

-The `git clean` command is your friend.
-It removes anything that is not in version control.
+To appreciate what CMake creates, it is useful to first start with a clean repository.
+The `git clean` command removes anything that is not in version control.

 This tells you what will happen:
 ```